Dizzienoo/MongooseSchemaValidator/readme.md

 	error handling easily on throwOnError = false setups.
 	An array of error objects will only be returned if the input itself is an array

+1.21 - Changes Response to allow for ResponseObject

 ## Issues

 Currently the project is in Beta and probably not suitable for production use.